Sphereserver/Source-X/README.md

 ## Why a fork?

-This is an experimental fork of SphereServer.
-Since so many (and sometimes radical) changes were done, it was impossible to work on the main repo.<br>
+This is an experimental branch of SphereServer.
+Since we are doing so many (and sometimes radical) changes, it is impossible to work on the main branch.<br>
+This branch will preserve scripts compatibility with the main one.<br>
 Most notable changes (right now) are:
 * Bug fixes and heavy changing of some internal behaviours, with the aim to achieve truly better <b>speed</b> and <b>stability</b>;
 * Support for 64 bits architecture and TDM-GCC compiler for Windows;